damonallison/notes/writing/blog/ideas/2019-Counterfeit-Gods.md

 # Book Review : Counterfeit Gods

 Everyone is driven by something.
-What you value deep in your heart is your idol.
 Some people are driven by money.
-Others want success.
-Some live for their family, or a religion.
+Others, success.
+Some live for family, or for religion.
 Counterfeit Gods examines common outward (money, love, family) idols and inward idols (success, power, control) and concludes that all idols ultimately do not fulfill the true desires of your heart.
 Only Jesus Christ can you find true peace and fulfillment.

-We all have idols.
-Every one of us is driven by something.
-As you read this review, I encourage you to examine your heart and life.
-What are your deepest idols?
-What drives you?
-And be brutally honest with yourself.
-This is a private exercise - you don't even need to write anything down (but do it - it helps!).

 ## Introduction